daydeem/Biographie-of-Welcome-ndinga/Welcome.resume.markdown

 Dates Employed Jun 2014 – now

 Location: Republic of Congo
-### Group NDINGA is a small IT Business Located in Brazzaville city of Congo.
+### Group NDINGA is a service Business Located in Brazzaville city of Congo.
 ### Welcome NDINGA is the Owner and lives in Seattle Washington.
-### Welcome NDINGA Provide Leadership, counseling, innovation and orientation.
+### Welcome NDINGA Provide Leadership, counseling, innovation and orientation through project management skills using Microsoft Tools like Microsoft Project.
 Group Ndinga

 # Microsoft/Mindtree software Company